 Producing archival quality prints for display, décor and collections is personally very rewarding for me.
 My wet darkroom transformed into digital equipment and inkjet printers over the last decade.
 I now produce inkjet prints up to 16x20 inches using Epson Ultrachome inks and archival quality papers.
 Larger archival prints are produced under my supervision by a local professional photographic print shop.

-My prints are in corporate and private Collections and regularly featured in Exhibits and Shows.
+My prints are in corporate and private collections and regularly featured in exhibits and shows.
 You can view examples of my published images at Tearsheets on this website.

 More details on my fine art prints